I want to send you a paperback copy of the Guerrilla Music Marketing Handbook with free shipping and bonuses! Learn more here ...

 • Don’t be a “character hog.”
 There are only 140 characters to work with, so keep your hashtag short and sweet.

-If you haven’t yet tried using hashtags for music marketing, you may be missing out, especially since more and more prominent sites are using them.
+If you haven’t yet tried using hashtags for music marketing, you may be missing out, especially since most prominent sites use them.
 Give it a shot.
 It just might help you attract and engage more fans.

-Start getting some hashtag practice right now by posting this to Twitter, Facebook, Google+ and more:
+Start getting some hashtag practice right now by posting this to Twitter, Instagram, Facebook, and more:

 Hashtag #MusicMarketing: How to Use #Hashtags to Promote Your Music http://bob-baker.com/buzz/hashtag-music-marketing via @MrBuzzFactor